EducationWhat is cannabis and how does it work in the body?

 Medical cannabis may be administered to treat symptoms that are complex, like chronic pain or spasticity associated with multiple sclerosis, as well as psychiatric conditions such as anxiety.

-Neurological conditions such as epilepsy, ADHD, and cluster headaches have shown positive responses to cannabis-based treatments, as have gastrointestinal conditions like Crohn's Disease and Irritable Bowel Syndrome.
+Neurological conditions such as epilepsy and ADHD have shown positive responses to cannabis-based treatments, as have gastrointestinal conditions like Crohn's Disease and Irritable Bowel Syndrome.

 Medical cannabis may also be prescribed to assist in palliative care for those with a terminal cancer diagnosis, Parkinson’s Disease, Huntington’s Disease and Alzheimer's disease.